English

 🐺 My Insight: Name it to Tame it

-Research shows that labeling anxiety as "data" or "an alarm" rather than "me" activates the prefrontal cortex and reduces amygdala reactivity.
+Research shows that when you label anxiety as "a signal" or "a feeling I'm experiencing" rather than "who I am," it activates the thinking part of your brain and calms down the reactive, fear-driven part.
 You are not "anxious."
-You are a person experiencing a physiological alarm.
+You are a person experiencing a temporary alarm.

 The Identity TrapThe Signal Reality